Keshena in Menominee County, Wisconsin — The American Midwest (Great Lakes)

 Historically, Keshena Falls was the location of a dancing ground where Pow-Wows ere held each Sunday.
 A hydroelectric plant also operated here, providing electricity to tribal members for many years.

 Location.
 44° 53.538′ N, 88° 39.056′ W. Marker is in Keshena, Wisconsin, in Menominee County.
 Marker can be reached from the intersection of Keshena Falls Road (State Highway 9) and State Highway 55.
-Touch for map.
 Follow the signs on Highway 55 to Keshena Falls.
 Enter the Falls site.
 The marker is on the right, just before the bridge.
+Touch for map.
 Marker is in this post office area: Keshena WI 54135, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
 Spirit Rock (approx. 1.8 miles away); Menominee Reservation (approx. 2.8 miles away); The Gresham Depot Museum (approx. 7.2 miles away); Shawano (approx. 9.6 miles away).